Document Print/Save as PDF

 Events

-2. The Sheriff should cover events / engagements that the Lord Mayor is unable to undertake.
+- The Sheriff should cover events / engagements that the Lord Mayor is unable to undertake.
 Where the Sheriff is not available, the Council’s representative should be a Councillor (with priority for former Mayors/Lord Mayors).
 Invitations should only go beyond Sheriff when it is considered that the lack of civic presence would be seen as detrimental to the Council.
-Officers should decide this in consultation with the Head of Service Support when necessary.
+Officers should decide this in consultation with the Director of Legal and Governance when necessary.
 As the consorts / escorts of both the Lord Mayor and Sheriff have no legal status, they should rarely attend functions independently of the Lord Mayor or Sheriff.
 Consorts / escorts must never attend an event / engagement as a representative of the Council.

 Visits Abroad

-1. Any planned visits abroad should be discussed with officers who will refer the issue to the Head of Service Support if necessary.
+- Any planned visits abroad should be discussed with officers who will refer the issue to the Director of Legal and Governance if necessary.
 Visits should be for official purposes and not of a personal or political nature.

-3. Invitations abroad should be arranged through officers.
-The Head of Service Support will decide on any logistical or other arrangements necessary or appropriate or ancillary to any visit abroad, eg whether or not officers of the Council should accompany the Lord Mayor.
+- Invitations abroad should be arranged through officers.
+The Director of Legal and Governance will decide on any logistical or other arrangements necessary or appropriate or ancillary to any visit abroad, eg whether or not officers of the Council should accompany the Lord Mayor.

 Admiral Of The Port